SediAB/dplyr-sample-codes/README.md

 # dplyr-sample-codes
-This a sample of data manipulation with dplyr in R codes I have used.
+This a sample of data manipulation with dplyr in R codes I have used in teaching.